zulip/zulip/docs/subsystems/custom-apps.md

 logic for translation could be moved to a Zulip-side integration, and then we supply very thin client code for the plugin.

-## Zulip Reader
+## Zulip reader

-A **Zulip Reader** custom app gets stimuli from Zerver itself.
-Most **Zulip Reader** apps are packaged/advertised more as what people commonly call "bots" than as "integrations."
+A **Zulip reader** custom app gets stimuli from Zerver itself.
+Most **Zulip reader** apps are packaged/advertised more as what people commonly call "bots" than as "integrations."
 (But sometimes what is currently a "bot" should really be deployed more like an "integration" in an ideal Zulip universe.)

-Example custom **Zulip Reader** apps can be serious or whimsical.
+Example custom **Zulip reader** apps can be serious or whimsical.

 **Serious**

 - A user tags a message with an alert word like `@followup` or `@ticket`.
 - A user needs help computing something, like a simple math expression or a timezone conversion.
-- A **World Reader** custom app posts something to a Zulip stream that we want to cross-post to another external system.
+- A **world reader** custom app posts something to a Zulip stream that we want to cross-post to another external system.
 - A user wants the custom app to query the outside world, like look up the weather or search Wikipedia.